Automated Knowledge Component Generation for Interpretable Knowledge Tracing in Coding Problems: Results, Analysis, and Discussion

-To investigate the impact of KC granularity on model performance, we experiment with multiple levels of abstraction across two datasets.
+\textbf{Less Fine-grained KCs hurt performance} To investigate the impact of KC granularity on model performance, we experiment with multiple abstraction levels across two datasets.
 For the CodeWorkout dataset, our pipeline first generates $103$ unique KCs, then applies the clustering algorithm with the number of clusters set to $100$, $75$, $50$, $20$, and $10$.
 For the FalconCode dataset, we begin with $161$ unique KCs and then cluster them into $150$, $120$, $90$, $60$, and $20$ clusters.
 As the number of clusters decreases, the resulting KC sets become increasingly abstract, forming a hierarchy of representations.
 We evaluate KCGen-KT's performance under all abstraction levels.
 Table~\ref{tab:abstraction} shows that the highest abstraction levels consistently lead to the lowest performance across all metrics and datasets.
-In contrast, medium and low abstractions (e.g., 50 or 100 clusters for CodeWorkout, 60 or 120 for FalconCode) achieve comparable performance, which justifies our choice of using medium-level KCs in the main experiments.
-These results suggest that overly abstract KCs may fail to pinpoint the necessary skills in a problem, underscoring the importance of having sufficient granularity in KCs for downstream student modeling tasks.
+In contrast, medium and low abstractions achieve comparable performance, which justifies our choice of using medium-level KCs in the main experiments.
+These results suggest that overly abstract KCs may fail to pinpoint necessary skills in a problem, underscoring the importance of having sufficient granularity in KCs for student modeling tasks.